scottfalbo/inter-galactic-ecomm/README.md

 + Made forms for registering a user, and then subsequently logging in as that user.
 + *02/18/2021* - Added blobs so users can add/update images to products.
 Fixed all CRUD routes.
 Products can now be added to categories.
 + *02/19/2021* - Deployed web app, added summary comments, fixed CRUD operations so only an Admin can view the forms.
++ *02/22/2021* - Added razor pages for user interaction.
+All routes operational.
+Admin routes are all locked down.
 ---

 ## Attribution